 We make use of derivative instruments in foreign exchange, commodity price and interest rate hedging programs.
-Derivatives currently in use are foreign currency forward contracts, commodity swap and interest rate swaps and locks.
+Derivatives currently in use are foreign currency forward contracts, commodity swaps and interest rate swaps and locks.
 These contracts are used strictly for hedging and not for speculative purposes.

 Due to our international business presence, we are exposed to foreign currency exchange risk.
 We transact in foreign currencies and have assets, liabilities and investments in subsidiaries denominated in foreign currencies.
 Consequently, our income experiences some volatility related to movements in foreign currency exchange rates.
 In order to benefit from global diversification and after considering naturally offsetting currency positions, we enter into foreign currency forward contracts to minimize our existing exposures (recognized assets and liabilities) and hedge forecasted transactions.
 Foreign currency forward contracts are designated and qualify as foreign currency cash flow hedges.
 The unrealized gain or loss on the forward contract is deferred and reported as a component of AOCL.
 When the hedged forecasted transaction (sale or purchase) occurs, the unrealized gain or loss is reclassified into income in the same line item associated with the hedged transaction in the same period or periods during which the hedged transaction affects income.
-At December 31, 2022 and 2021, realized and unrealized gains and losses related to these hedges were not material to our financial statements.
+At December 31, 2023 and 2022, realized and unrealized gains and losses related to these hedges were not material to our financial statements.

 To minimize the income volatility resulting from the remeasurement of net monetary assets and payables denominated in a currency other than the functional currency, we enter into foreign currency forward contracts, which are considered economic hedges.
 The objective is to offset the gain or loss from remeasurement with the gain or loss from the fair market valuation of the forward contract.
 These derivative instruments are not designated as hedges.
+Gains or losses are recorded directly to the Consolidated Statements of Net Income.